Chemin de fer de Petite Ceinture: Present state and re-use

 The connection between Gare du Nord and Gare de l'Est was in use until the 2000s but (as of 2011) has seen use fall dramatically.
 Passenger and freight services from both stations are hauled by engines from the SNCF depots at La Chapelle and Pantin, seldom exchanging rolling stock.
 The Grande Ceinture is currently used to swap stock and as a diversion line.

 When plans to reanimate Paris's tramway in a ring encircling Paris began from 1995, re-using parts of the Petite Ceinture was under serious consideration.
-However, the planning board opted for a line along the Boulevards des Maréchaux (Boulevards of the Marshals, a ring of boulevards, formerly a road to the inside of the City's former 'Fortifications' defenses, remparts).
+However, the planning board opted for a line along the Boulevards des Maréchaux (Boulevards of the Marshals, a ring of boulevards, formerly a road to the inside of the city's former 'Fortifications' defenses, remparts).
 The first of these 'Maréchaux' tram lines, Line 3, was inaugurated on 16 December 2006.

+Absence of use has allowed nature to take over many sections of the line.
 Access to the unused rail tracks was partially forbidden, but enthusiasts explored it nonetheless, describing it as a quiet, natural garden space within Paris.
+There is one tunnel in the 14th arrondissement which now hosts a colony of 680 pipistrelle bats.

-In 2007, several projects were initiated to rehabilitate the old chemin de fer and transform it into an urban park.
-Three sections of the old railway were opened to the public, with more to come.
+In 2007, several projects were initiated to temporarily transform the chemin de fer and into some urban parks.
+Nevertheless, these urban parks as to be reversible, in accordance with the agreement between the city and the SNCF Réseau owner as the line is still part of the French railway network.
+Three sections of the railway were opened to the public, with more to come.
 One of the legally accessible parts is the Petite Ceinture in the 15th arrondissement in the south of Paris.

 On 23 March 2019, a section in the 20th arrondissement opened to the public.

+In April 2025, eight sections are accessible to the public.

 Re-use by the RER C

 The Ligne d'Auteuil closed in 1985 to make way for the Réseau Express Régional (RER) C line.
-The RER C has been extended to Montigny-Beauchamp and Argenteuil after the construction of a new tunnel crossing north-west Paris.
+The RER C has been extended to Montigny–Beauchamp and Argenteuil after the construction of a new tunnel crossing north-west Paris.
 The line branches off at Champ de Mars, crossing the Seine.
 From there the line is underground; the Ligne d'Auteuil was covered in 1988, and the line between Henri Martin and Courcelles was reduced from four tracks to two.
 It exits Paris in a tunnel ending in Clichy.
+Most areas above the RER C tracks have been repurposed as either parks, public spaces or parking lots for cars.